felixmc/Scala-Processing-Libs/README.md

 # Scala Processing Libs
 Scala libraries for the Processing development environment.
 Contributions to this repository are welcome.
+Additional documentation can be found on my [blog](http://felixmilea.com/?s=scala+processing).

 ##Requirements
 In order for the libraries to compile, Processing 2 must be added to the build path.